irmen/Pyro5/docs/source/servercode.rst

 - ``session``: (the default) a new instance is created for every new proxy connection, and is reused for all the calls during that particular proxy session.
 Other proxy sessions will deal with a different instance.
-- ``single``: a single instance will be created and used for all method calls, regardless what proxy connection we're dealing with.
+- ``single``: a single instance will be created and used for all method calls (for this daemon), regardless what proxy connection we're dealing with.
 This is the same as creating and registering a single object yourself (the old style of registering code with the deaemon).
 Be aware that the methods on this object can be called from separate threads concurrently.